keepthrifty/keepthrifty.github.io/_posts/2017-06-05-nothing-new-year-month-five-update.md

 What can I say?
 This challenge is __tough__ :)

 While we haven't hit the goal every month, I do feel like we're purchasing a lot fewer new items this year.
-By way of comparison, I looked at our from January through May of _last year_ and we had purchased 40 ___new___ items thus far!
+By way of comparison, I looked at our spending from January through May of _last year_ and we had purchased 40 ___new___ items thus far!

 We'll keep doing our best as the year goes on and I'll keep a tally of any new items we add.